engineyard/todophp/README.md

 ### Ruby Controllers

-Let's recreate the list controller first.
-Here it is in Ruby.
+Here are the List and Task controllers in Ruby

+/app/controllers/lists_controller.rb...

     class ListsController < ApplicationController